jplee95/ModJam3/README.md

 =======
 Steve's Factory Manager is a Minecraft mod which allows you to set up systems that moves and manages items between inventories and machines.

+Notes
+---
+This is a recreation of steves factory manager created by Vswe.
+All code and assets created from him are his.
+He has given permsion to use it via [twitter][5] to anyone that has the source code.

 Setup Workspace
 ---

 ```sh
 git clone [git-repo-url]